Cory Mills: Tenure

 Mills handed out commemorative 40 mm grenades stamped with the Republican Party logo to fellow House members as a welcoming gift.

 In May 2023, Mills co-sponsored a resolution by Marjorie Taylor Greene to impeach President Joe Biden over his handling of security at the United States-Mexico border.
 On May 23, 2023, he also co-sponsored Greene's resolutions to impeach Attorney General Merrick Garland, FBI director Christopher Wray, Secretary of Homeland Security Alejandro Mayorkas, and U.S. attorney for D.C.
 Matthew M. Graves.

 In October 2023, Mills traveled to Israel to help evacuate 77 Americans in the wake of the October 7 attacks.

 Mills also helped airlift 10 Americans who were volunteering at an orphanage in Haiti, amidst Haiti's state of crisis.
 He also criticized Biden's handling of the crisis and similar crises.
 Later, he helped rescue an additional 13 people.

 Syria

 In 2023, Mills was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Following the fall of the Assad regime, Mills and fellow Republican representative Marlin Stutzman became the first American politicians to visit post-Ba'athist Syria.
 Both met Syrian president Ahmed al-Sharaa and the country's Christian leaders on April 18, 2025.
-Mills described the visit, which came as the Trump administration was considering sanctions relief on Syria, as a "tremendous amount of opportunity here to help rebuild the nation but also to help with stabilization across the region."
+The visit was made while the Trump administration was considering sanctions relief on Syria and Mills stated there was a "tremendous amount of opportunity here to help rebuild the nation but also to help with stabilization across the region."